RoBaertschi/robaertschi/README.md

-### Hello!
+# Hello!

-Im RoBaertschi and i live in Switzerland.
+Welcome to my Profile.
+My name is Robin Bärtschi.
+I am currently an apprentice as an Programmer.

+## What i do.
+I did some Minecraft Modding and Plugin development.
+I also really like low level stuff.

+Currently im writing my own implementation of the Monkey Programming Language.

-Languages i speak:
+## Languages
+_Language (Understanding%)_
+- Go (80%)
+- Lua (80%)
+- Rust (50%)
-- German
+- Zig (30%)
-- English
+- C (60%)

-I like:
-- Minecraft
+- Java (85%)
-- FOSS
+- TypeScript (75%)
-- Linux
+- JavaScript (69%)
-- Programming
+- Python (70%)

 <!--
 **RoBaertschi/robaertschi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.